Capsaicin Cream (Zacin 0.025% or Axsain 0.075%)

 Introduction

 This leaflet has been produced to give you general information about your treatment.
-Most of your questions should be answered by this leaflet.
-It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
-If after reading it you have any concerns or require further explanation please discuss this with a member of the healthcare team.
+Most of your questions should be answered by this leaflet/booklet.
+It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team who has been caring for you.

 What is Capsaicin and what is it used for?